kwruntime/core/README.md

 ## Installation

+There are many options for installing kwruntime.
+You can install in any nodejs supported platform: Linux, Windows, Mac, Android, etc.

-Here the options for install.
-In Android you can install using Termux  (please download Termux from F-Droid)
+In Android you can install using Termux  (recommended Termux from F-Droid)

 * Linux (supported: ```x64, armv7, arm64```)